harrisonlab/verticillium_clocks/README.md

 >	           Estimated Std Dev: 62.78
 [12:00:19] Assembling transcripts and estimating abundances.
 > Processed 18270 loci.                        [*************************] 100%

+The Estimated Mean: 237.09 allowed calculation of of the mean insert gap to be -243bp 237-(240*2) where 240? was the mean read length.
+This was provided to tophat on a second run (as the -r option) along with the fragment length stdev to increase the accuracy of mapping.

 12253
 [11:41:37] Inspecting reads and determining fragment length distribution.